rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 6.4 Define and create unit tests for this work.

-### 9. Acceptance Test
+### 7. Acceptance Test

-9.1 Assure that duplicate-named enumeration data types may exist in separate packages in a model.
+7.1 Assure that duplicate-named enumeration scoped types may exist in separate packages in a model.
-9.2 Assure that duplicate-named constant data types may exist in separate packages in a model.
+7.2 Assure that duplicate-named constant scoped types may exist in separate packages in a model.
-9.3 Test backwards compatibility to assure that existing models do not have parse errors unless duplicates are present.
+7.3 Test backwards compatibility to assure that existing models do not have parse errors unless duplicates are present.
-9.4 When duplicates types are present, the user is allowed to select any one of the duplicates from the OAL.
+7.4 When duplicates types are present, the user is allowed to select any one of the duplicates from the OAL.
-9.5 Command completion works properly for the fully-qualified path specified to the datatype.
+7.5 Command completion works properly for the qualified path specified to the datatype.
+7.5.1 Assure test of both fully-qualifed as well as partial qualification that is "long enough" to resolve a duplicate.

 ### End